Royal Navy WW1 Torpedo Boat Destroyer sunk off Plymouth under tow to Devonport after hitting a mine off the Eddystone.

 Torpedo Boat Destroyer

-In 1900, at the turn of the century, the Royal Navy had not been a major sea battle in nearly 100 years.
-Many of the old skills had been lost and the battlefield had changed dramatically with the development of steam power, big naval guns, armour and torpedoes.
-The development of what was then called the 'locomotive' torpedo changed the Navy’s development strategy to include vessels that could fire torpedoes at the enemy, but it soon became apparent that they also needed defence against hostile torpedo-carrying boats - the Torpedo Boat Destroyer.
+In 1900, at the turn of the century, the Royal Navy had not been in a major sea battle in nearly 100 years.
+Many of the old skills had been lost, and the battlefield had changed dramatically with the development of steam power, big naval guns, armour and torpedoes.
+The development of what was then called the 'locomotive' torpedo changed the Navy’s development strategy to include vessels that could fire torpedoes at the enemy, but it soon became apparent that they also needed defence against hostile torpedo-carrying boats - so the Torpedo Boat Destroyer was created.

-HMS Foyle was built in 1903 at the Cammell Laird shipyard in Birkenhead, one of the earlier developments of this class which differed slightly in design and machinery.
-Foyle was launched on February 25th 1903 and commissioned on 1st March 1904 with pennant number N44 then became D20 from September 1915.
-The ship had a long narrow hull 68.6m (225ft) long but only 10.2m (33.5ft) wide, her coal-fired triple expansion steam engines developed 7000hp using steam from four Yarrow type boilers and she could achieve a maximum speed of 25.5 knots (Fig. 2).
-Foyle was armed with four 12 pdr guns, one on the bow, one on each side and one on the stern, and had two 18 inch torpedo tubes with one mounted between the funnels and one mounted aft.
+HMS Foyle was built in 1903 at the Cammell Laird shipyard in Birkenhead, one of the earlier developments of this class, which differed slightly in design and machinery.
+Foyle was launched on 25th February 1903, and commissioned on 1st March 1904 with pennant number N44, switching to pennant D20 from September 1915.
+The ship had a long, narrow hull 68.6m long but only 10.2m wide, her coal-fired triple expansion steam engines developed 7000hp, and she could achieve a maximum speed of 25.5 knots.
+Foyle was armed with four 12 pdr guns, one on the bow, one on each side and one on the stern, and had two 18-inch torpedo tubes with one mounted between the funnels and one mounted aft.

-At the outbreak of the war HMS Foyle was stationed at Dover and operated with the Dover Patrol, a collection of 7 Tribal class destroyers, 13 older destroyers, armed trawlers, armed drifters, yachts and auxiliary craft.
+At the outbreak of the war, HMS Foyle was stationed at Dover and operated with the Dover Patrol, a collection of seven Tribal class destroyers, 13 older destroyers, armed trawlers, armed drifters, yachts and auxiliary craft.
 Operating in the southern North Sea and straits of Dover, the Dover Patrol was a key element in the defence of England’s shores and in maintaining the blockade of Germany.
 Foyle was assigned to the 1st Destroyer Flotilla in August 1915 and redeployed to Portsmouth in November 1916.
-The age-old but forgotten ship convoy system was re-introduced in 1917 in response to increasing German U-Boat attacks and the 1st Flotilla was employed as escorts for convoys up and down the English Channel for the remainder of the war.
+The age-old but forgotten ship convoy system was reintroduced in 1917 in response to increasing German U-boat attacks, and the 1st Flotilla was employed as escorts for convoys up and down the English Channel for the remainder of the war.

 Those who lost their lives on HMS Foyle were:

-In the 1980’s the conning tower (Fig. 8) was removed along with the forward 12 pdr gun (Fig. 6) and the emergency steering position (Fig. 9), however the bottom part of the conning tower along with the helm, telegraph and other fittings did not make it ashore and was lost somewhere between the wreck site and Penlee Point.
+In the 1980’s the armoured conning tower was removed along with the forward 12 pdr gun and the emergency steering position; however, the bottom part of the conning tower, along with the helm, telegraph and other fittings, did not make it ashore and was lost somewhere between the wreck site and Penlee Point.
 The conning tower itself, the gun and the steering gear were taken to the Charlestown Shipwreck Museum and put on display.
-The starboard gun was also salvaged and the barrel was dumped on the seabed near Fort Bovisand, while one of her torpedo tubes complete with torpedo was recovered by a local salvor then scrapped.

 The Foyle lies heavily broken up on a seabed made of sand and small stones in 46m depth, with her stern to the north-west, upright but with a list of 30 degrees and the port side buried, see the site plan above.
-The ship was lightly built and was subject to the attentions of many salvors so the hull has not survived above the level of the seabed.
-The two engines and the remains of four strangely-shaped Yarrow boilers stand 2-3m proud of the bottom (Fig. 10) and a propeller shaft leads from one of the engines to the stern.
+The ship was lightly built and was subject to the attentions of many salvors, so the hull has not survived above the level of the seabed.
+The two engines and the remains of four strangely shaped Yarrow boilers stand 2-3m proud of the bottom, and a propeller shaft leads from one of the engines to the stern.
 Little remains forward of the boilers as the bow section in front of the bridge is missing.
-The bow gun was recovered, the starboard gun should still be on the wreck and the 12pdr gun is visible on the stern.
+The bow gun was recovered, the starboard gun should still be on the wreck, and the 12pdr gun is visible on the stern.

-The Foyle was well-known Plymouth sport diver Roger Dadds favourite wreck.
-Roger fished over a site called 'The Ledges' in 1963 not knowing it was the remains of HMS Foyle, Roger relocated the site and dived the wreck in 1985 and visited it again on more than 100 occasions (Fig. 10).
+The Foyle was well-known Plymouth sport diver Roger Dadds' favourite wreck.
+Roger fished over a site called 'The Ledges' in 1963, not knowing it was the remains of HMS Foyle.
+Roger relocated the site and dived the wreck in 1985 and visited it again on more than 100 occasions.

 South of Penlee Point